 At Buchanan Firm, our on-staff medical professionals help our Michigan radiology error lawyers collect the evidence they need to prove injury.
 These professionals also give us a leg up when it comes to establishing the standard of care.

 Medical malpractice often causes permanent injuries.
-For a free consultation with an experienced injury attorney in Michigan, contact Buchanan Firm.
+For a free consultation with an experienced Michigan medical malpractice lawyer, contact Buchanan Firm.
 We do not charge upfront legal fees in medical negligence cases.
 Call us today.